 WHO WE ARE

-After several moves over the course of the next five years in the Maidstone area, we have been for the last 18 years located in pleasant and peaceful rural surroundings at Manor Farm in Wateringbury, near Maidstone in Kent.
+After several moves over the course of the next five years in the Maidstone area, and a more recent move, we are now located in pleasant and peaceful rural surroundings in Wateringbury, near Maidstone in Kent.

 Still providing excellent service to our new and regular students at the studio in Wateringbury, we decided to move to France nearly 8 years ago and now commute regularly from Northern France.